The intracluster light as an estimator of the cluster mass profile: The ICL-total mass relation in simulations

 \section{The ICL-total mass relation in simulations}

-\citet{AlonsoAsensio2020} showed that the ratio between the projected intra-cluster stellar mass and total mass profiles of simulated clusters follows a power-law (their Equation 4 and 5).
-This relation indicates that the relative amount of intra-cluster stellar mass decreases more rapidly towards larger radii than the total mass. \citet{AlonsoAsensio2020} provided a simple fit to the mean profile of the 30 C-EAGLE clusters.
-However, this fit produces very small errors that do not accurately represent the true scatter in the studied ratio.
+\citet{AlonsoAsensio2020} showed that the ratio of the projected intracluster stellar mass and the total mass profiles of simulated clusters follows a power law (their Equation 4 and 5).
+This relation indicates that the relative amount of intracluster stellar mass decreases more rapidly toward larger radii than the total mass. \citet{AlonsoAsensio2020} provided a simple fit to the mean profile of the 30 C-EAGLE clusters.
+However, this fit produced very small errors that did not accurately represent the true scatter in the studied ratio.

-Our goal is to use this relation to estimate the mass of clusters from ICL observations, which requires realistic error propagation.
-To expand on the work of \citet{AlonsoAsensio2020}, we have reanalyzed the simulations, incorporating more projections and providing realistic scatter estimations.
+Our goal is to use this relation to estimate the mass of clusters from ICL observations, which requires a realistic error propagation.
+To expand on the work of \citet{AlonsoAsensio2020}, we reanalyzed the simulations incorporated more projections, and provided realistic scatter estimates.

-As in \citet{AlonsoAsensio2020} we use the set of 30 zoom-in cluster simulations performed within the C-EAGLE project \citep{Barnes2017,Bahe2017}.
+As \citet{AlonsoAsensio2020}, we used the set of 30 zoom-in cluster simulations performed within the C-EAGLE project \citep{Barnes2017,Bahe2017}.
 The clusters are uniformly distributed in the $[10^{14}, 10^{15.4}]\, \text{M}_{200}/\text{M}_\odot$ mass range, where M$_{200}$ is the halo mass.\footnote{M$_{200}$ is the mass enclosed in a sphere of radius $r_{200}$ whose mean density equals 200 times the critical density of the Universe.} The simulations are performed using the EAGLE model for galaxy formation and evolution \citep{Schaye2015}, with the AGNdT9 calibration.
-The simulations have a spatial resolution of $\epsilon = 0.7$ kpc and baryonic mass resolution of $m_\text{gas} \approx 1.81 \times 10^6\,\text{M}_\odot$.
+The simulations have a spatial resolution of $\epsilon = 0.7$ kpc and a baryonic mass resolution of $m_\text{gas} \approx 1.81 \times 10^6\,\text{M}_\odot$.
 The reader is referred to the EAGLE model description \citep{Schaye2015} and calibration \citep{Crain2015} for further details.